 The UE:

-- is expected to decode PDSCH scheduled with MCCH-RNTI and PBCH in Pcell that partially or fully overlaps in time in non-overlapping PRBs in Pcell.
+- is expected to decode PDSCH scheduled with MCCH-RNTI and PBCH in PCell that partially or fully overlaps in time in non-overlapping PRBs in PCell.

-- is not expected to decode PDSCH scheduled with broadcast G-RNTI and PBCH in Pcell that partially or fully overlaps in time in non-overlapping PRBs in Pcell.
+- is not expected to decode PDSCH scheduled with broadcast G-RNTI and PBCH in PCell that partially or fully overlaps in time in non-overlapping PRBs in PCell.

-- is not expected to decode PDSCH scheduled with multicast G-RNTI and PBCH in Pcell that partially or fully overlaps in time in non-overlapping PRBs in Pcell.
+- is not expected to decode PDSCH scheduled with multicast G-RNTI and PBCH in PCell that partially or fully overlaps in time in non-overlapping PRBs in PCell.

 On a frequency range 1 cell, the UE shall be able to decode a PDSCH scheduled with C-RNTI, MCS-C-RNTI, or CS-RNTI and, during a process of P-RNTI triggered SI acquisition, another PDSCH scheduled with SI-RNTI that partially or fully overlap in time in non-overlapping PRBs, unless the PDSCH scheduled with C-RNTI, MCS-C-RNTI, or CS-RNTI requires Capability 2 processing time according to clause 5.3 in which case the UE may skip decoding of the scheduled PDSCH with C-RNTI, MCS-C-RNTI, or CS-RNTI.